PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes

-In this work, we are the first to adopt coarse 3D bounding primitives for generating controllable and editable 3D semantic scenes.
-Although many recent works \citep{Yang2023ICCV, Lu2024ARXIV, Bahmani2023ICCV, Po2024THREEDV, Xu2023CVPR, Yang2024NeurIPS, Chen2025ARXIV} rely on abstract semantic layouts, these are typically hand-crafted or pre-defined inputs, rather than being generated.
-Our method, named PrITTI, leverages the primitive annotations from the KITTI-360 dataset \citep{Liao2022PAMI}, which include 3D ellipsoids (e.g., trees), cuboids (e.g., buildings, vehicles), and extruded 2D polygons of varying shapes (e.g., road, sidewalk).
-While cuboids and ellipsoids can be consistently parameterized, the arbitrary geometry of polygons makes them difficult to represent uniformly.
-To address this, we use a hybrid representation: ground elements are rasterized, while objects are modeled as parameterized primitives (cuboids and ellipsoids).
-Training proceeds in two stages: a variational autoencoder (VAE) \citep{Kingma2014ICLR} first compresses input 3D layouts into a compact 2D latent space, followed by a latent diffusion model (LDM) \citep{Rombach2022CVPR} trained on these representations to enable controllable generation of novel scenes.
-Despite using only discrete primitive density labels for supervision, our LDM supports downstream tasks such as scene inpainting and outpainting without fine-tuning (see \figref{fig:teaser}).
-This is achieved via a latent manipulation mechanism \citep{Lugmayr2022CVPR} that allows localized edits while preserving global structure.
+In this work, we advocate for primitives as a compelling alternative for scalable 3D semantic scene synthesis, owing to their compositional and parsimonious nature.
+Despite their extensive use in shape abstraction~\cite{Tulsiani2017CVPRb, Zou2017ICCVb, Li2017TG, Mo2019TG} and scene parsing~\cite{Gupta2010ECCV}, their potential in generative settings, especially for synthesizing 3D semantic urban scenes, remains largely underexplored.
+Motivated by this gap, we present PrITTI, the first framework to use coarse 3D bounding primitives for generating controllable and editable 3D semantic scenes in urban environments.
+While recent approaches~\cite{Yang2023ICCV, Lu2024ARXIV, Bahmani2023ICCV, Po2024THREEDV, Xu2023CVPR, Yang2024NeurIPS, Chen2025ARXIV} employ abstract semantic layouts, these are typically hand-crafted or pre-defined inputs rather than generated.
+Our method adopts the common primitive-based scene representations~\cite{Caesar2021CVPR,Caesar2021CVPRW,Argoverse22021NeurIPS,Liao2022PAMI}, modeling objects as 3D cuboids (\eg buildings, vehicles) or ellipsoids (\eg trees) and ground surfaces as extruded 2D polygons of varying shapes (\eg road, sidewalk).
+Although cuboids and ellipsoids allow consistent parameterization, the arbitrary geometry of polygons makes uniform encoding impractical.
+We address this via a hybrid representation: ground elements are rasterized, while objects are modeled as parameterized primitives (cuboids and ellipsoids).
+Training proceeds in two stages: a variational autoencoder (VAE)~\cite{Kingma2014ICLR} first encodes 3D layouts into compact 2D latents, followed by a latent diffusion model (LDM)~\cite{Rombach2022CVPR} trained on discrete primitive density labels for controllable scene generation.
+Our LDM supports downstream tasks such as scene inpainting and outpainting without fine-tuning (see \figref{fig:teaser}).
+This is achieved via a latent manipulation mechanism~\cite{Lugmayr2022CVPR} that allows localized edits while preserving global structure.
 A key component of our approach is its disentangled latent structure, where ground and object elements are encoded in two separate channel groups.
-This design further facilitates applications like ground-conditioned object generation with no extra supervision required.
-Additionally, our instance-level primitive representation supports intuitive editing operations including translation, scaling, and rotation.
-Finally, we introduce a Cholesky-based \citep{Cholesky1924} parameterization of 3D object orientation and size that offers greater numerical stability than standard quaternion-based encodings, as evidenced by our experiments.
+This design enables further applications (\eg ground-conditioned object generation) without extra supervision.
+Additionally, our instance-level primitive representation supports intuitive editing operations (\eg translation, scaling, rotation).
+Finally, we introduce a Cholesky-based~\cite{Cholesky1924} parameterization of 3D object orientation and size, offering greater numerical stability over quaternion encodings, as evidenced by our experiments.